MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/v2-linux.md

 To build or deploy you'll need at least one agent.
 A Linux agent can build and deploy different kinds of apps, including Java and Android apps.
 We support Ubuntu, Red Hat, and CentOS.

 > Before you begin:
-> * If your build and release pipelines are in [VSTS](https://visualstudio.microsoft.com/products/visual-studio-team-services-vs) and a [Microsoft-hosted agent](hosted.md) meets your needs, you can skip setting up a private Linux agent.
+> * If your build and release pipelines are in [Azure Pipelines](https://visualstudio.microsoft.com/products/visual-studio-team-services-vs) and a [Microsoft-hosted agent](hosted.md) meets your needs, you can skip setting up a private Linux agent.
 > *  Otherwise, you've come to the right place to set up an agent on Linux.
 Continue to the next section.

 [!INCLUDE [include](_shared/concepts.md)]